Bienvenue á l'École Meadowbrook

 This study is designed to underscore a variety of important lessons:

-- To reinforce an understanding of our role in our global society and also the need for tolerance and understanding of others.
+To reinforce an understanding of our role in our global society and also the need for tolerance and understanding of others.

-- To broaden horizons and open doors to a world of new experiences and opportunities.
+To broaden horizons and open doors to a world of new experiences and opportunities.

-- To offer the chance to communicate with people around the world and here in our local community as well as learn about other cultures.
+To offer the chance to communicate with people around the world and here in our local community as well as learn about other cultures.

-- To develop self-confidence while engaging others in our global community.
+To develop self-confidence while engaging others in our global community.

-Lower School Spanish Language Instruction
+Lower School Spanish Language Instruction:

 Our Early Childhood Education program through second receives Spanish language instruction.
 Our young learners develop a solid foundation in the Spanish language through a sequential immersive program.
-When foreign language is introduced at this early age, the children are able to absorb the second language effortlessly and imitate the speech sounds while developing accurate pronunciation.
+When foreign language is introduced at an early age, the children are able to absorb the second language effortlessly and imitate the speech sounds while developing accurate pronunciation.

-Third and Fourth Grade
+Third and Fourth Grade - Introduction to French:

-Fifth and Sixth Grade
+Fifth and Sixth Grade:

 At this level, the students meet three times a week to learn Spanish, French, and International Studies.
 The students are provided with the necessary foundation for the continued study of Spanish and French.
-They are presented with the basic structure and grammar of the languages and conversational skills needed for every day situations.
-In International Studies, the students become familiar with the geography of the Spanish and French speaking world and explore it through many cultural activities.
+They are presented with the basic structure and grammar of the languages and conversational skills needed for everyday situations.
+In International Studies, the students become familiar with the geography of the Spanish and French-speaking world and explore it through many cultural activities.